fission/fission/README.md

 The meeting agenda for next meeting and notes from past meetings are maintained in [this document](https://docs.google.com/document/d/1Exw4KJgka4sUpETHxr9BJBYntzrtxlAN_CE3Wt8kws).
 You are welcome to join to discuss direction of project, design and implementation reviews and general questions about project etc.

-## Official Releases
+## :speaker: Official Releases

 Official releases of Fission can be found on [the releases page](https://github.com/fission/fission/releases).
 Please note that it is strongly recommended that you use official releases of Fission, as unreleased versions from the master branch are subject to changes and incompatibilities that will not be supported in the official releases.

-## Sponsors
+## :tada: Sponsors

     The following companies, organizations, and individuals support Fission's ongoing maintenance and development.
 If you are using/contributing to Fission, we would be     happy to list you here, please raise a Pull request.

 <p>
     <a href="https://infracloud.io/"><img src="https://fission.io/sponsors/infracloud.png" alt="InfraCloud" height="70"></a>